 How to use the Homes Act?

-- A copy of your written requests (letters or emails) for repair to your landlord.
+- A copy of all written requests for repairs sent to the landlord (letters or emails).

-- A medical note that points towards any mental or physical inconvenience due to the problem
+- A medical note detailing any mental or physical issues caused by the property’s condition.

-- Proof of your recent payments to your landlord or your tenancy agreement’s copy
+- Proof of recent rental payments or a copy of the tenancy agreement.

 What can happen in court?